Odyssey Info

 • They spent six weeks in each of the ten major destination sites: Guatemala, Peru, Zimbabwe, Mali, Egypt, Israel, Turkey, Iran, India and China.

-• The website receives over 30,000 hits per schoolday from over 1700 unique visitors, and has been accessed from over 90 countries.
+• The website received over 1700 unique visits every day during that schoolyear, and was accessed from over 90 countries.

 • The World Trek hosted over 20 live chats with studnets from around the world, including from a Palestinian refugee camp, a tent city in Turkey following the earthquakes, and Tehran, Iran.